reichlab/covid19-forecast-hub/data-processed/METADATA.md

 ### twitter_handles

-One or more twitter handles separated by commas.
+One or more twitter handles (without the @) separated by commas.

 ### methods_long